arcxp-ce-support/Fusion-Training-User-Stories/README.md

    - CONTENT_BASE - Set your org in CONTENT_BASE
    - ARC_ACCESS_TOKEN - your readonly developer token.
 [ALC](https://redirector.arcpublishing.com/alc/arc-products/developer/user-documentation/accessing-the-arc-api/?product=)
    - resizerKey - your orgs resizerKey.
 If you don’t have it, please contact your Technical Delivery Manager (TDM)
+   - BLOCK_DIST_TAG - To use production blocks, set this to 'stable', to use the most recent release use 'beta'

    The .env file is in .gitignore and should never be checked into github.